 Great Teacher Tian

 Sometimes, I just wanna grab Phupha and shake all the repressed feelings out of him.
-A good example of this is when he takes Tian on a sightseeing date in Episode 5.
-Although this is supposed to be a happy occasion, the atmosphere in this scene is subdued, since Phupha feels self-conscious about how he should behave around Tian.
+A good example is when he takes Tian on a sightseeing date in Episode 5.
+Although this is supposed to be a happy occasion, the atmosphere in this scene is subdued.
+Phupha feels self-conscious about how he should behave around Tian.

 Holy crap, the passive aggressiveness coming from Tian is out of control~ Tian dropped so many hints about wanting Phupha to be forward with his feelings.
 Sadly, Phupha refuses to drop his guard and seems unwilling to open up.